lightmaster/Meteobridge-Weather34-Template/README.md

  Boris at smartbedded (meteobridge) for ongoing support and upkeep of meteobridge

+ Wim van der Kuil for the original meteobridge script (now offers Weather Display and other versions of template)

  David St John at weatherflow for providing hardware for testing and his non bias logical views

  Paul Wilman , Tina Thomas, Vaggos , Chuck M , Aaron Gersztoff , Ian Millard, and many many more for continous constructive supportive feedback ..